 Why is this?
 This is because it’s a pretty big secret.
 I know we love to think we are very different in Silicon Valley.
 We are reinventing the world.
 We are doing the cloud.
 We are doing cool things like software, and we are all wearing sneakers so we’re a lot cooler than bankers.
 But the reality is that a SaaS business is essentially a bank.
 Subscriptions are like bonds.
 Every single time you get a subscription, you get a steady, recurring revenue stream that get paid annually with a compounding return.
 If you just manage your churn and you manage your revenue growth and this machine works, it keeps going and it keeps going and keeps going.

-That’s why Jason Lemkin is talking about, “Who’s the first next generation of $1

-  billion AR companies?”
-I don’t think he’s thinking big enough because there

-  would be $10 billion AR companies and possibly also $100 billion because that’s

-  the magic of compounding.
+That’s why Jason Lemkin is talking about, “Who’s the first next generation of $1 billion AR companies?”
+I don’t think he’s thinking big enough because there would be $10 billion AR companies and possibly also $100 billion because that’s the magic of compounding.

 So we said to them, “Guys, we want to cut out the VCs.
-We’re going to cut out

-  all of these people, and we want to buy more.
-We want to stake our own shares,

-  and we’ll take all of our own holdings.
-We will bet them as security against the

-  loan of $100 million.
+We’re going to cut out all of these people, and we want to buy more.
+We want to stake our own shares, and we’ll take all of our own holdings.
+We will bet them as security against the loan of $100 million.
 You’ll give us $100 million.
 We will bet our shares.”

-  Since our shares was at that time worth quite a bit, it’s roughly to a value

-  around 25%, which these guys, they’re very comfortable with.
-Worst case for us

-  is we lose 25% of our share value.
-Best case for us is we just doubled our

-  holding of stock in the company.
+Since our shares were at that time worth quite a bit, it’s rough to a value around 25%, which these guys, they’re very comfortable with.
+The worst case for us is we lose 25% of our share value.
+The best case for us is we just doubled our holding of stock in the company.